 The Magnum Crit'R•Call

 The Magnum was redesigned in 2001.
 It is the biggest, loudest predator call and howler on the calling market.
 It is great for very long-range and windy days.
 The original Magnum has operated well for 15 years.
 Our customers have asked for improvements to make it easier and more comfortable to use, and we did it.
 It comes with an updated instruction booklet, 3 extra reeds, 2 extra reed blocks, and 1 extra reed band.
-The color of the new Magnum is "buckskin."
-The Magnum also comes in the olive-green color.
+The Magnum comes in the olive-green color only at this time.
 Size: 5" x 1-1/4".

 The Song Dog Crit'R•Call